tremor-rs/tremor-www-docs/docs/tremor-script/extractors.md

 end
 ```

 In the above example a regular expression `re` extractor is tested ( by use of the `~` test operator ) against the pattern form delimited by `|` symbols.
-The field level ( that obviously must exist on the event supplied, and requires that event is of record type ) is then tested against the regular expression.
+The field level ( that must exist on the event supplied, and requires that event is of record type ) is then tested against the regular expression.

 ## Extraction Form